No, investigators have not released a cause for the condo collapse near Miami

 Miami-Dade Mayor Daniella Levin Cava said structural engineers would be assigned to investigate the cause of the collapse.

-Four people were confirmed dead and 159 were still missing as of Friday, June 25.
+Ten people were confirmed dead and more than 100 were still missing as of Friday, June 25.
 The Miami-Dade Police Department tweeted that first responders were working around the clock.

 The Champlain Towers South, located on Collins Avenue in Surfside, Florida, is a 12-story condominium and can be seen via Google Maps.